 Disney World Restaurant Reservations

-Disney offers a variety of dining options ranging from snack carts and counter service locations to fine dining experiences.
-The table service restaurants can be very popular and a table can be difficult to find during peak times.
+Disney offers a variety of dining options ranging from snack carts and quick-service locations to fine dining experiences.
+The table-service restaurants can be very popular and a table can be difficult to find during peak times.

 Dining Reservations Frequently Asked Questions: